 Lance Spodek received his law degree from Brooklyn Law School where he graduated cum laude and was the associate editor of the Brooklyn Law Review.

-We 3 offices across NYC and Long Island.
+We have offices across NYC and Long Island.
 Regardless of the type of immigration issue you are facing, we can help.
 You can visit us, at any of our locations, in order to get more legal help.
 Our firm focuses on helping our clients get the best representation and service.
 If you’re in need of help and assistance, we encourage you to visit our office, or call us.
 We offer a risk free consultation, and tell you upfront what we think we can do for you.
 Our fees are very straightforward and our goal is to expedite your case as quickly as possible, in order to charge as little money as possible.
 We assign a dedicated immigration attorney to each and every case.

 We believe in concierge customer service.
 We are a full service immigration law firm, and handle a wide array of services which help solve immigration problems – and achieve goals.
 We represent clients throughout New York.
 Our team of attorneys speak many of the most frequently spoken languages.
 We can handle all of your needs.
 Regardless of whether you’re seeking to join a US company, or simply want to visit the USA for pleasure.
 We can help you enter the USA and fight the right solution.
 With over 50 years of combined experiencing law, we can help you.